zibonbadi/liquidms/README.md

 -------

-*liquidMS* is an API-compatible clean room implementation of the Sonic Robo Blast 2 HTTP Master Server.
+*liquidMS* is an API-compatible clean room implementation of the Sonic Robo Blast 2 [HTTP Master Server API][v1spec].
 It is capable of fetching server info from any API Compatible master server and include the response in it's own output, thus being capable to be operated as a node within a distributed master server network.